Revive Old Post Documentation

 Plugin settings explained:

 This is the accounts tab, from here you could attach your social profiles.

 From the General settings page you could change the main settings of the plugin.

-To only share posts created from last month onwards you would enter 30 in the Minimum age of post to be eligible for sharing textbox and 0 in the Maximum age of post to be eligible for sharing, if you would like to share all posts no matter when they were posted then you would enter 0 in both these textboxes.
+To only share posts created from last month onward you would enter 30 in the Minimum age of post to be eligible for sharing textbox and 0 in the Maximum age of post to be eligible for sharing, if you would like to share all posts no matter when they were posted then you would enter 0 in both these textboxes.

 Share old posts more than once - If you have lots of articles on your website then it might be best to check this option.
 By the time the plugin would have shared all your posts it would have been perfectly fine to share the older ones again without your followers wondering why the post is being shared again so soon.

 Post type - Custom post types are types of posts which do not come by default with WordPress but are possible either via creating them manually or using a plugin such as Custom Post Type UI (we do not provide support on actually creating custom post types) as long as the post type is present on your website our plugin will detect it and it will show up in this area, check it if you would like to share those posts.

-Google Analytics Campaign Tracking - Check this option to add utm campaign tags to your shares so you can monitor traffic from your google analytics dashboard.
+Enable Google Analytics Tracking - Check this option to add utm campaign tags to your shares so you can monitor traffic from your google analytics dashboard.